19hours/sg-statutes/Acts/Arms Offences Act.md

 “trafficking in arms” means —

-(a) to import, manufacture or deal in arms in contravention of the provisions of the Arms and Explosives Act (Cap.13); or
+(a) to import, manufacture or deal in arms in contravention of the provisions of the Arms and Explosives Act (Cap.
+13); or

 (b) to lend, give, sell, hire or offer for sale or hire any arm to a person who has no licence to possess such arm issued under the Arms and Explosives Act;